IndexCoop/ITIPS/ITIPS/ITIP-001.md

 To that end, it makes sense to update rebalance logic in the FLIStrategyAdapter to allow any exchange to be used for execution, provided it has been parameterized by the Index Cooperative.
 This effectively operates as on-chain parameterization of trades but off-chain splitting and routing logic.
 Each exchange can be parameterized with it's own max trade size, slippage checks, and any other data necessary to interact with the exchange.
 Keepers can call the FLIStrategyAdapter passing in the exchange they wish execute the trade through.
 This should require only updates to the logic of the FLIStrategyAdapter and can be rolled out immediately.
 This strategy also has the effect of decreasing the time between rebalance transactions since we can put each exchange on it's own TWAP.

 ## Timeline
-- Spec + review: 4-5 days
+- Spec + review: 3 days
-- Implementation: 4-5 days
+- Implementation: 4-5 days (comprehensive integration tests will be necessary)
 - Internal review: 2 days
 - Deployment scripts: 1 day
 - Deploy to testnet: 1 day